- Why a qualified business broker is so important on your entrepreneurial journey.

 In an ideal world, brokers will send deals to buyers before those deals are made public.
 Kathy has set new records within the Acquira community for receiving deals ahead of their public listings.
 It’s a success rate that Kathy attributes to an attention to detail and an ability to listen.

 Kathy and her husband Phil live in the Capital Region where he works for the Pentagon.
-Kathy runs her own small business and they take care of their six adopted special needs children.
+She runs her own small business and they take care of their six adopted special needs children.

 Kathy has worked in Human Resources for a number of large organizations while her husband works in the military and has an MBA in finance.
 As her husband nears retirement, the couple started to look at their options.